Luke Gromen, founder of Forest for the Trees, LLC:

 “Ultimately, where it gets a little trickier and I just don’t have a great answer for it, is the capital flight side.
 The capital is already here, remember we talked about that net international investment position of negative 50 to 55% of GDP, and all that capitals here. [the US being a debtor nation means that A LOT of foreign capital already resides within the country, that’s one component of how a Current Account deficit that large can be created.]

 And so, if the dollar falls too far or gets really disorderly, then you have to start worrying about capital flight related selling of assets.
-And that’s probably the feds worst case scenario, because then what do they do
+And that’s probably the feds worst-case scenario, because then what do they do

 They basically have to let the market crash, or they have to completely destroy the sanctity of markets, or distribute maybe more apropos and destroy the remaining vestiges of the illusion of the sanctity of markets by stepping into supporting stocks, supporting credit spreads, supporting corporate bonds, etc., to stem that capital flight.

 Because if you get a crash on capital flight because the dollar is weak, Feds got to raise rates to stop the dollar being weak, and that’s not going to help the market crash.
-That’s not going to help an economy crash.”
+That’s not going to help an economic crash.”

 Let’s shift gears now and take a look at how Juliette is thinking about this as she is coming from a slightly different angle, albeit deriving a similar outcome.